Programming in Python

 .

 class for interacting with YottaDB nodes in an object-oriented fashion.
-Each Key
+Each Node

 represents a combination of a global or local variable name and zero or more subscripts.
-Operations on this node may be performed by instantiating a Key
+Operations on this node may be performed by instantiating a Node

 object representing that node's variable name and subscript combination and calling the method corresponding to the desired YottaDB API function on that object.
 For example: